dyakonoff/cuba-validation/README.md

 ![Figure 3: Field.Validator editor](resources/figure_3.png)
 _Figure 3: Field.Validator editor_

-From the XML layout perspective these validators looks quite simple and straightforward:
+From the XML layout perspective these validators looks quite simple and straightforward.
+You may wish to edit screen layout XML directly by hands, as for me this is a bit faster and simpler way of linking Validators to UI components.
 ```XML
 <field property="vendorEmail">
     <validator class="com.haulmont.cuba.gui.components.validators.EmailValidator"/>